open/close all folders

 - Brainless Beauty: He can woo any human woman, regardless of her age, with his beauty, but he's also dumb as a post.
 It was even stated in the manga that looks is all he has going for him.

 - Chick Magnet: Rei breaks up loving couples just by walking past them, and causes squees whenever anything of the female gender sees him.
-His being dumb as a plank and loving only food does nothing to dissuade the girls.
+His being dumb as a plank and loving only food does nothing to dissuade the girls...except Lum.

-- The Ditz: He doesn't seem to have a brain in his head as he is so clueless.
+- The Ditz: He doesn't seem to have a brain in his head, clueless as he is.

 - Flat Character: He has not a personality.

 - Hopeless Suitor: Lum can't stand Rei, but he still pursues her, which is honestly kind of pathetic to watch.

 - Human Alien: Unless he transforms.

 - Language Barrier: Rei doesn't speak much.
 Whenever he does, he is only capable of uttering one word at a time.
 This is mostly because Rei doesn't know how to speak Japanese, but also because he's just so incredibly unbelievably stupid.

 - Meaningful Name: Rei means "zero".
 This is a good approximation of his IQ.

 - The Quiet One: Not very talkative because he doesn't know how to speak Japanese.

 - Through His Stomach: He reveres anyone who brings him food... or whatever can even be considered food.
-He, after, date Ran pretty much only because she keeps feeding him and Rei just learns through conditioning that Ran=food.
+He dates Ran pretty much only because she keeps feeding him and Rei just learns through conditioning that Ran=food.
 It's been compared to keeping a pet.